joeig/codedeploy-trigger/README.md

 # CodeDeploy Trigger

-This handy tool creates a new CodeDeploy deployment for an ECS task definition.
+This handy tool creates a new CodeDeploy deployment for ECS services and Lambda functions and waits until it completes.
+In case the deployment fails, it tells you why.

+It's usually used in conjunction with CI/CD or as a Terraform provisioner.

 ## Usage